How to NEVER Get Spooled By A Fish [Video]

 Or, the tension on the line will cause the weakest point to give out… and that typically will be the knot that connects your line to your leader.

-So even if you do break off, you’ll at least get you’re main line back and you’ll have saved the fish from having to drag 100+ yards of line around.
+So even if you do break off, you’ll at least get your main line back and you’ll have saved the fish from having to drag 100+ yards of line around.

 Watch the video below to see how it is done with both a spinning reel and a bait caster:

 So if you ever find yourself in a one-sided battle with a beast of the sea, make sure to never let it take all of your line.

 Given that it only requires two simple steps (tighten the drag, and manually apply more pressure), the “getting spooled” phrase will never be part of your fishing stories.

 And if anyone of your friends or family has ever told you a story about getting spooled, please be sure to send this article to them because it can save them from it ever happening again.